-Refer to Section 4 for additional detail on the requirements and the process for submitting an application.
+Refer to Section 4 for additional details on the requirements and the process for applying.

 1.6 Submittal Requirements

 To be considered complete, application submittals must meet the application requirements as outlined in Section 4.
 Incomplete applications will not be accepted.